hashicorp/vault/website/source/docs/config/index.html.md

       Defaults to "vault/".

   * `address` (optional) - The address(es) of the Zookeeper instance(s) to talk to.
-      Can be comma separated list of many Zookeeper instances.
+      Can be comma separated list (host:port) of many Zookeeper instances.
-      Defaults to the local instance address, if available.
+      Defaults to "localhost:2181" if not specified.

 #### Backend Reference: Inmem